 Coming Up With a CBT Treatment Plan for Anxiety

-Every CBT therapist should create a treatment plan in collaboration with the client with information about their symptoms, goals, and treatment plans.
+You and your therapist will work together to create a CBT treatment plan based on your symptoms and goals.
 Some therapists will create in-depth written documents and others will simply have a conversation about the plan.

 How to Find CBT Treatment for Anxiety